Dorothy Wellesley, Duchess of Wellington: Early life and inheritance

-She was born in White Waltham, the daughter of Col. Robert Ashton of Croughton, Cheshire (himself a second cousin of the 1st Baron Ashton of Hyde), descended from wealthy cotton manufacturers, and his wife (Lucy) Cecilia Dunn-Gardner.
+She was born in White Waltham, the daughter of Col. Robert Ashton of Croughton, Cheshire (himself a second cousin of the 1st Baron Ashton of Hyde) and his wife (Lucy) Cecilia Dunn-Gardner.
 Her family nickname was "Dotty".

-Robert Ashton was a wealthy Cheshire landowner; the family's country home was Croughton Cottage in Cheshire, and in the late 1890s their London residence was No. 21 Park Lane.
+Robert Ashton was a wealthy Cheshire landowner; his great-granduncle Robert Ashton Esq. had been a successful cotton manufacturer, and following his death in 1856 the life interest in his estate passed to Dorothy's father Robert.
+During Dorothy's childhood the family's country home was Croughton Cottage in Cheshire, and in the late 1890s their London residence was No. 21 Park Lane.

 Dorothy's father Robert Ashton died aboard his yacht in July 1898; his estate was valued at £123,639 for probate.
+Under the terms of his will, his wife received £11,000 and a life interest in the income from his personal estate, which would then pass to Dorothy.
+Under the terms of the Will of Robert's great-granduncle, the Trust which held his estate vested into the absolute ownership of Dorothy's brother following their father's death.

 Less than a year later in April 1899, her mother married the 10th Earl of Scarbrough; the union produced Dorothy's half-sister Lady Serena Lumley (1901–2000).

 Dorothy's only brother, Robert Cecil Noel Ashton, died unmarried at the age of 24 in 1912.
 His gross estate was valued at £467,902 with a net personality £374,920 from which approximately £77,000 in death duties was paid.
-Following the deaths of both her father and brother, Dorothy inherited much of the Ashton family's fortune.
+His will provided for £60,000 of bequests to various family members, with the residue (approximately £237,000) placed in a trust; the trust income would be paid to Dorothy for her lifetime, and then her descendants in the male line.
+Following the death of Dorothy's mother in 1931, she came into full possession of her father's personal estate.

 Marriage and family

 On 30 April 1914 Dorothy married Lord Gerald Wellesley at Church of St Bartholomew, Smithfield.
 Dorothy was given away by her stepfather Lord Scarborough.

 At the time of their marriage Lord Gerald was the third son of Arthur Wellesley, 4th Duke of Wellington, although the deaths of his two older brothers and nephew would later result in him succeeding as 7th Duke of Wellington in 1943.

-The marriage was reported on by international newspapers, with some noting that Dorothy was the third heiress which her new mother-in-law the Duchess of Wellington had successfully married one of her sons to.
+The marriage was reported on by international newspapers, with some noting that Dorothy was the third heiress to whom her new mother-in-law the Duchess of Wellington had successfully married one of her sons.